MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
-## Previously experimental features which are now permanent regular features
+## Previously Experimental features which are now regular features

 These features have been promoted from Experimental to regular features, and have been removed from **Settings** > **Experiments**.